 California State University, L.A. offers an MBA program that can be completed in either two or four years, depending on whether students attend full-time or part-time.
 In a meeting with their graduate advisor, MBAs select graduate level courses for their 16-unit concentration, one of which is finance.

 Students on the finance track will take courses such as Business Finance and Law, where different forms of business, business law, capital markets, analysis of financial statements, securities law, security valuation, bankruptcy and reorganization are discussed.
 An example of an upper level graduate finance course is Portfolio Management, where students learn capital market equilibrium (capital asset pricing model and arbitrage pricing theory), asset allocation, capital allocation, fixed-income securities, options and futures, passive and active portfolio management.

-In addition to the traditional two-year full-time MBA, Graziadio offers a part-time, Executive and Presidents and Key Executives MBA.
+In addition to the traditional two-year full-time MBA, Graziadio School of Business and Management offers a part-time, Executive and Presidents and Key Executives MBA.
 MBAs are encouraged to choose a concentrated focus for their studies, including finance.
 According to Graziadio, their finance concentration bets prepares students for careers in portfolio management, corporate finance, investment banking, financial institutions management and financial risk management.

 Founded in 1911, Loyola Marymount University (LMU) is a premier Catholic university rooted in the Jesuit and Marymount traditions.
 LMU’s College of Business Administration (CBA) was established in 1926.
 Today, the college offers several undergraduate degree offerings and graduate degree offerings, including an MS in Accounting, MBA and Executive MBA.